What To Do If Your New Kitten Has Diarrhea

 You also might notice that your kitten has looser feces while they're adjusting to life at their new home or a new litter box situation

 This is often to be expected—but if it continues, it's wise to reach out to a vet.
-This will help you ensure that there's not an underlying condition present.
+This will help you ensure that there's not a more serious underlying condition present.

 Bacterial or viral infection

 Your kitten may also have a bacterial or viral infection that's causing the diarrhea.
-If this is the case, you may also notice abdominal pain, loss of appetite, watery or bile-streaked diarrhea, and vomiting.
+This is one of the more serious causes for diarrhea in kittens.
+If this is the case, you may also notice abdominal pain, loss of appetite, watery, yellow, or bloody diarrhea, and vomiting.

-Only a veterinarian will be able to diagnose a bacterial or viral infection in your kitten, so it's important to seek guidance from a medical professional to get your feline friend back on track.
+Only a veterinarian will be able to diagnose a bacterial or viral infection in your kitten, so it's important to seek guidance from a medical professional to get your feline friend treated as soon as possible.

 Causes of chronic diarrhea in kittens

 If your kitten has been experiencing diarrhea for weeks or even months, this could be a sign of a more serious, chronic condition.
-You should seek veterinary care as soon as possible.
+You should seek veterinary care as soon as possible if this is the case.

-These include but are not limited to: Irritable Bowel Disease (IBD), lymphoma, an autoimmune disorder, or disease of the kidney, liver, or intestines.
+Causes for chronic diarrhea include but are not limited to: Irritable Bowel Disease (IBD), lymphoma, an autoimmune disorder, or disease of the kidneys, liver, or intestines.

-If your new kitten has diarrhea, you might be curious about what you can do to help.
-While some diarrhea is certainly treatable at home, it’s best to get a professional’s opinion on your kitten's health status.
+If your kitten has diarrhea, you might wonder if there is something you can do to help.
+While some mild cases of diarrhea are certainly treatable at home, it’s best to get a professional’s opinion on your kitten's health status.

 In addition to speaking to a vet about your kitten's diarrhea, you can also take the following steps.